Parks and Recreation: Critical response

 The first season of Parks and Recreation started to receive criticism before the premiere episode aired.
 According to a March 18, 2009, report that was leaked to writer Nikki Finke, focus groups responded poorly to a rough-cut version of the pilot.
 Many focus group members felt the show was a "carbon copy" of The Office.
 Some found it predictable, slow-paced, and lacking in character development; others said the show lacked strong male characters, particularly a "datable" lead.
 Schur insisted the pilot had been completely re-edited at least four times since the focus groups described in the report were held.
 Nevertheless, the early feedback left many critics and industry observers skeptical about the show's chances of success.

-After it aired, the first season received generally mixed reviews; it holds a Metacritic score of 58 out of 100.
+After it aired, the first season received mixed-to-positive reviews; it holds a Metacritic score of 58 out of 100.
 Many critics said the series was too similar to The Office, and several commentators said Knope too closely resembled Michael Scott, the dimwitted protagonist of The Office.
 Some critics said the show's characters and overall tone were too mean-spirited in the early episodes, and although reviewers praised various cast members in individual episodes, some said the supporting characters in general needed to be more fully developed and provided with better material.
 The season finale "Rock Show" received far better reviews, with several commentators declaring that Parks and Recreation had finally found the right tone both generally and for the Leslie Knope character in particular.

 The 2009–10 season of NBC's Parks and Recreation, which followed a lukewarm six-episode run in the spring of 2009, was probably the most impressive comeback in the history of broadcast comedy.
 In a single season, it went from a show that was widely shrugged off as the product of talented people in the wrong project to one that made many, many lists of the best shows of the year.